MaiA14/eventsys/README.md

 # Eventsys

 An app where users can see their upcoming events, create events, cancel booking for events and more.
-Still in development.

 Front-end : React , CSS ,HTML5.\
 Back-end : Graphql, Node.js ,Mongoose, JWT ,Express, bcrypt.